 Daily ecological momentary assessment (EMA) data on pain, affect, and other lifestyle factors;

-Structural MRI (T1, IHMT)
+Structural MRI (T1)

-Functional MRI (resting state, movie)
+Functional MRI (15 minutes resting state, 10 minutes of movie)

 Magnetic resonance spectroscopy (to look at GABA in motor cortex)